TomTheToad/game_engine_3/README.md

 I chose to build my own game loosely based on the example [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game) from Udacity.
 I really liked the mechanic that was used for the snake body in the given game so I decided to dry and develop something similar.
 I figured that the classic Centipede game concept would be close.

+You can easily launch the game from home/workspace/game_engine_3/build/  by typing ./centipede

+My working repository can be found [here](https://github.com/TomTheToad/game_engine_3)

+## Game Play
+The controls:
+ The arrows (up, down, left, right) allow you to move your player piece, a cannon, around the bottom third of the screen.
+ Press the space bar to shoot.

+ The goal is too shoot the centipede until no segments are left.
+If you manage to kill the centipede, another one, moving 25% faster will take it's place.
+If you get too close ... game over!
+Enjoy.

 ## Known issue with Udacity TurboVNC server:
 I have had to make this fix a number of times
 When running cmake .. && make from the build folder you may get a error related to white space.
+Hopefully you'll just be able to run the executable as is.

 The solution can be found [here](https://stackoverflow.com/questions/45730098/cmake-leading-or-trailing-whitespace-policy-cmp0004)